Leukorrhea: Is This White Vaginal Discharge an Early Sign of Pregnancy?

 Is leukorrhea one of the early pregnancy signs?

 While leukorrhea can happen during the menstrual cycle due to changes in the hormone estradiol, it’s most commonly associated with pregnancy discharge.
-It can be tempting to examine your cervical mucus for changes in white discharge as early pregnancy signs.
+It can be tempting to examine your cervical mucus for changes in white discharge as one of the first signs of pregnancy.
 But changes in vaginal discharge are not a reliable indicator of pregnancy.

 The increase in pregnancy-related leukorrhea usually happens later in the first trimester or early second trimester—weeks after you would be able to get a positive pregnancy tests.
 So don’t expect to gain any meaningful insight from your discharge during the two-week wait.